 Taking great drama to the world's biggest arts festival

 Aquila Youth Theatre was formed in 2015 as a way of enabling young actors to take a show to the Edinburgh Fringe.
-The group of actors came from Eagle House School in Berkshire, where drama has been at the forefront of the school for many years.
-Aquila took the Wolves of Willoughby Chase by Joan Aiken to Edinburgh in 2015 and this first season began a passion for taking great drama to the world's biggest arts festival.
+The group of actors came from Sandhurst in Berkshire.
+Aquila took The Wolves of Willoughby Chase by Joan Aiken to Edinburgh in 2015 and this first season was the beginning of taking great drama to the world's biggest arts festival.
 In 2016 Aquila Youth Theatre took Jack Thorne's Burying Your Brother in the Pavement to the Fringe.
-This challenging piece set the bar high and the actors, from Eagle House and Wellington College did the company proud.
+This challenging piece set the bar high and the actors, from local Berkshire schools did the company proud.

 In 2017 The Jungle Book by Rudyard Kipling, adapted by Stuart Paterson, was Aquila's Fringe production.
-The company of actors now encompassed young people from Eagle House, Wellington College and Cargilfield School in Edinburgh.
+The company of actors now encompassed young people from Berkshire and Edinburgh.

 2018 saw Aquila take a new theatre piece adapted from Michael Morpurgo's book, The War of Jenkins' Ear.
-The production was specially written for Aquila and the company performed with actors from Eagle House, Wellington College, Reddam House and Cargilfield School.
+The production was specially written for Aquila and the company performed with actors from Berkshire and Edinburgh schools.
 The production received a 4 star review 'there was much skill involved (and) the performance was impressive'.
 Sardines Magazine August 2018

 In 2019 Aquila took two shows to the Fringe - Goodnight Mister Tom and Lord of the Flies.
-A company of 34 actors (from Cargilfield School, Eagle House, Elstree, Hall Grove, Lambrook, Lugrove and Wellington College) enjoyed our most successful season so far with great reviews and brilliant audience feedback.
+A company of 34 actors (from Berkshire and Edinburgh schools) enjoyed our most successful season so far with great reviews and brilliant audience feedback.

 Aquila Youth Theatre